HardlyDifficult/Tutorials/Quaternions.md

 Knowing the Quaternion rotations are normalized simplifies some of the math for using and manipulating Quaternions shown below.

+The default rotation for an object, known as 'identity', is (0, 0, 0) in Euler and (0, 0, 0, 1) in Quaternion.

 ### 3.1) Working with Quaternions in Unity

 In Unity, all rotations are stored as Quaternions.
 You may prefer working with another rotation format in code and convert to or from Quaternions as needed.
 See the Euler and Axis-Angle sections above for examples on converting rotation formats.